 (f) The Website may provide links to certain internet sites sponsored and maintained by third parties.
 Such sites are publicly available and Enron is providing access to such links through the Website solely as a convenience to Counterparty.
 Enron makes no representations or warranties concerning the content of such sites and the fact that access to such sites is provided does not constitute any endorsement, authorisation or sponsorship of such sites or their sponsors by Enron nor is there any affiliation between Enron and such sponsors and such sponsors do not endorse, authorise or sponsor the Website.
 Counterparty understands and agrees that it will use or rely on such sites solely at its own risk and that Enron does not grant the Counterparty any rights in respect of such sites.

-(g) COUNTERPARTY ACKNOWLEDGES, UNDERSTANDS AND ACCEPTS THAT (i) ENRON MAKES NO WARRANTY WHATSOEVER TO COUNTERPARTY AS TO THE WEBSITE, OR THE RESULTS OF COUNTERPARTY’S USE OF THE WEBSITE, EXPRESS OR IMPLIED, AND (ii) THE WEBSITE IS PROVIDED BY ENRON ON AN “AS IS” BASIS AT COUNTERPARTY’S SOLE RISK AND ENRON EXPRESSLY DISCLAIMS ANY IMPLIED WARRANTIES OF SATISFACTORY QUALITY OR FITNESS FOR A PARTICULAR PURPOSE.
+(g) COUNTERPARTY ACKNOWLEDGES, UNDERSTANDS AND ACCEPTS THAT TO THE MAXIMUM EXTENT PERMITTED BY LAW, (i) ENRON MAKES NO WARRANTY WHATSOEVER TO COUNTERPARTY AS TO THE WEBSITE, OR THE RESULTS OF COUNTERPARTY’S USE OF THE WEBSITE, EXPRESS OR IMPLIED, AND (ii) THE WEBSITE IS PROVIDED BY ENRON ON AN “AS IS” BASIS AT COUNTERPARTY’S SOLE RISK AND ENRON EXPRESSLY DISCLAIMS ANY IMPLIED WARRANTIES OF SATISFACTORY QUALITY OR FITNESS FOR A PARTICULAR PURPOSE.

 3. TRANSACTIONS.